The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 U.S. productivity springs surprise growth.

-Makers of goods from Campbell soups to the springs in Harley Davidson motorcycles are keeping a resurgence in U.S. productivity going longer than most economists thought possible.
+We had all these economic stories yesterday, which all said confounding the experts, blah, Makers of goods from Campbell's soups to the springs in Harley-Davidson motorcycles are keeping a resurgence in U.S. productivity going longer than most economists thought possible.

-For the past five it's because they're doom and gloomers.
+For the past five, it's because they're doom and gloomers.

-We are gonna have slowdowns.
+We are going to have slowdowns.

-Instead, after falling for the first time in five years at the end of 2005, productivity came roaring back in the first quarter, according to economists, and they expect a labor department report this week to show just that.
+Instead, after falling for the first time in five years at the end of 2005, productivity came roaring back in the first quarter, according to economists.

-And the uh the pace may last another ten years.
+And the pace may last another 10 years.

-Merrill Lynch chief economist David Rosenberg said bizarre is not a strong enough word.
+According to research published in April by Harvard University economist Dale Jorgensen, Merrill Lynch chief economist David Rosenberg said bizarre is not a strong enough word.

 We have never seen productivity growth this strong-headed into the fifth year of a business expansion.